 4. Planned or potential instructional applications of the equipment

-5. Description of that the equipment does, in terms understandable to a general technical audience.
+5. Description of what the equipment does, in terms understandable to a general technical audience.

 6. What related devices already exist on campus and what additional functionality would the proposed device allow?

 7. How much would the proposed device be used?

 8. NSF track record of the proposing team members